 What is better than getting free air miles or travel points for the purchases you make anyway?
 Get one of the travel credit cards and earn points to use towards your travels.
 I use Amex with British Airways and collect miles with major other airlines that I fly with.

 If you try to save money while traveling, find local places to eat, instead of the typical touristy ones.
 Very often you pay more for a nice view or a convenient location.
 Instead, follow the locals and check where they eat – you can be sure that the prices there will be lower and the food quality still very good.
 Street food is also a good choice for budget meals on a trip.
 Alternatively, if you stay in accommodation that has a kitchen, you can cook your own meals.
 That works in a place that has generally higher places like Helsinki and Oslo, together with the whole of Norway.

 I talk about it in my post on how to travel more with a full-time job, but it is also applicable here.
 Are you being sent somewhere for business?
 Arrive a few days earlier or stay longer and explore the area.
 That way you don’t need to pay for transport and you can see more.

 Use home exchange

-If you own a house or a flat, it opens the door to the whole other world of cheap travel.
+If you own a house or a flat, it opens the door to a whole other world of cheap travel.
 You can use portals like a Home exchange and stay in someone else’s house for free, while they can stay at yours.
 Like in the movie The Holiday.

 Education time can be hard in terms of money, but it’s also a perfect time for traveling and exploring the world.
 In Poland, students have 3 months of holidays, and this gives you a lot of time for longer trips.
-This is when you are young, curious and healthy, so you can sacrifice a little bit of comfort for the ability to travel the world.
-You can use some of the best ways to travel cheap from above, and also find a few more ideas below to afford travel when you are at school.
+This is when you are young, curious, and healthy, so you can sacrifice a little bit of comfort for the ability to travel the world.
+You can use some of the best ways to travel cheaply from above, and also find a few more ideas below to afford travel when you are at school.
 Remember to study hard as it will help you to have more time to travel after!